peter88213/PyWriter/docs/devel/spec/types.md

 ## Export chapter descriptions

-Generate a new OpenDocument text document (odt) containing a **brief synopsis** with chapter titles and chapter descriptions that can be edited and written back to yWriter format.
-File name suffix is `_chapters`.
+Generate a new OpenDocument text document (odt) containing chapter titles and chapter descriptions that can be edited and written back to yWriter format.
+File name suffix is
+`_chapters`.

 **Note:** Doesn't apply to chapters marked